Zapkid/DCentralLab-Selenium-Python-Demo/README.md

 # DCentralLab-Selenium-Python-Demo

-This project demonstrates my ability to build an automation testing infrastructure POC with tests using Page Object design pattern, in Python.
+This project is a demonstration of an automation testing infrastructure Proof of Concept (POC) using the Page Object Model design pattern in Python.

 ![DCentralLab Products](assets/assignment/DCentralLab_products.png)